lord-dubious/understand.me/docs/developer_guide/part9_deployment_operations_developer.md

 *   **Triaging Production Issues:**
     *   When an alert is received or an issue is reported:
         1. Examine the Sentry issue details: stack trace, breadcrumbs, tags (user ID, session ID, correlation ID), device context.
-        2. Use the `correlationId` to trace issues across services (Expo app, PicaOS, Supabase Functions, etc.) if this pattern is implemented.
+        2. Use the `correlationId` to trace issues across services (Expo app, AI Orchestration Layer, Supabase Functions, etc.) if this pattern is implemented.
         3. Check for related issues or patterns.
         4. Assign ownership for investigation and resolution.
     *   Prioritize issues based on user impact and frequency.